TAP top app download banner

 Primary 3: $2 – $3

-Once again, it is completely your decision whether you want to change your kid’s allowance each year.
-For some parents, they much rather stick to $2 until they reach “high primary”.
+Once again, it is completely your decision whether you want to change your child’s allowance each year.
+Some parents would much rather stick to $2 until they reach “high primary”.

 How Much Is Your Childs Allowance?
 Singapore Parents Share How Much They Give Their Kids